GCorbel/sbire/README.md

 ## Make a shortcut

 For an obscure reason, Ubuntu does not execute ruby commands binded with a keyboard shortcut.
 You must to install [xbindkeys](http://doc.ubuntu-fr.org/xbindkeys) to make it working.

-## ToDo list

-  - Make it work with leap motion
-  - Make it cross-platform
-  - Enable streaming to write texts

 ## Contributing